 #5.
 Redirect Funds

 Every time you cancel a service, unsubscribe from something, or pay off a debt, divert the money you spent on that every month into your savings account.
 That money has been tied up anyway and you won’t even notice it going into your savings.
 Instead of using your bonus checks, refunds, or rebates on spending, transfer that extra cash over to your savings account.
 You will be astounded at how quickly it all adds up.
+You can also look for opportunities to cash-out old investments that may not suit your needs anymore – like life insurance.
+If your children are grown or you’re recently widowed or divorced you may no longer need your life insurance policy and can use a life settlement calculator to see how much it’s worth.

 Your financial goals are not only possible, but you can start working towards them now.
 All it takes is a few minor financial adjustments and you will be well on your way towards your saving goals.